 Music played a central role in the grassroots efforts of the UFW.
 Songs provided a sense of community and connection for the movement, as the workers would sing at union meetings and as they marched or stood on the picket line.
 Some of the songs, such as “De Colores” or “Solidarity Forever,” were traditional Spanish and American folk songs.
 Other songs, such as “El Picket Sign,” were written expressly for the movement by the Teatro Campesino, the cultural arm of the United Farm Workers.
 Music has also played a role in commemorating the movement and in recognizing Huerta’s important contributions over sixty years of activism.

 - Know (knowledge):

-- The historical conditions that led to the United Farm Workers’ struggle for labor rights in the 1960s and 1970s
+- The conditions that led to the United Farm Workers of America’s movement for labor rights in the 1960s and 1970s

 - The significance of the United Farm Workers movement as a historical event